MicuRazvan/SundayCCWeek5CaloriesTracker-Calculator/README.md

 ## Project Structure

-The project is organized into several key classes:
+The project is organized into several classes:

 *   `Main` (or `CalorieTrackerApp`): The entry point that launches the application and handles the main menu.
 *   `MainWindow`: The primary UI for a single day, containing the food table and calculator panel.